jakel1828/jakel1828.github.io/_posts/2024-07-22-looking-out-the-window.md

 ---
 layout: post
-title: Looking out the window at the world on fire
+title: “Looking out the window at the world on fire”
 ---

 *dont do it*, the voice says.